Forestry for fun and profit. Well, fun.

 One of the planters was A. C. Hart.
 The trees chosen for the job were pines—imports, since conifers are not really native to Illinois.
 (Less than one percent of the state's trees are conifers.)
 "Too far north for the short leaf or the loblolly," explained Hart as we bumped along a township road, "and too far south for the white, the red, and the Scotch."
 Pines adopted Cass County with few complaints.
 "They loved the sand.
 They need an acid soil."

 "If someone asked me whether they should go into forestry to make money, I'd tell them no," Hart said without bitterness.
 "We used to pay people $5 a day.
 Now you have to pay them the minimum wage, and at the minimum wage it's hard to find people who'll work hard."
 Trees remain part of the local economy, however.
 Hart first marketed Christmas trees in the '30s, when one of his men took a truckload into Beardstown.
 "He was a good peddler.
 We made $47 that year.
 If we had to do it over again we'd pay more attention to Christmas trees.
 You can use rapid rotation, it's seasonal work, and the demand's good."
-Other people have; one sees side yards all over Cass County planted in rows of Douglas firs, most of which are shipped to be sold in St. Louis or Peoria.
+Other people have paid attention to CHristmas trees; one sees side yards all over Cass County planted in rows of Douglas firs, most of which are shipped to be sold in St. Louis or Peoria.
 As for Hart's own holdings, he says simply, "You have to take part of your pay in aesthetics and erosion control."

 Well, maybe a little money too.
 As Hart himself proved, trees grown for firewood or pulpwood can be harvested on a ten-to-twenty-year rotation instead of the thirty to fifty required to produce hardwood for lumber.
-Christmas trees seldom take longer than twelve.
+(Christmas trees seldom take longer than twelve.)
 Most promising of all (especially for marginal lands) are short-rotation species like the autumn olive which can be harvested every three to seven years and used as paper pulp, for energy (burned directly or digested into methane), even chemical feedstock.
 It's all a matter of choosing the right mix of trees, technology, market, and merchandising.

 That ain't all.
 One of the ag experiment station's projects is a test of integrated forestry and farming, dubbed agroforestry.
 Rows of trees (pines, pecans, poplars—it depends on the intended end use) are planted in widely spaced rows.
 Conventional grain crops are raised between the rows for several years until the trees grow tall enough to shade the grain rows.
 (In the meantime, of course, the landowner has realized the profits from the grain sales, plus erosion control and windbreak protection.)
 In later years the land around and beneath the trees can be grazed by livestock, whose trampling, happily, prevents the sprouting of nuisance seedlings in the stand.
 Conclude researchers, "Agroforestry may one day be reasonably competitive with some of the [crop] systems that now require large amounts of fossil fuel," at least on poorer soils.